Olympians with asthma are almost twice as likely to medal. Science has yet to determine why.

-In fact, odds are those athletes will be bringing home medals, too, because if you look at the data, they’re more than twice as likely as their counterparts to earn gold, silver, or bronze.
+In fact, odds are those athletes will be bringing home medals, too, because if you look at the

 Data from the last five Olympic Games reveal that around 8 percent of participants have asthma.
 It’s the most common chronic condition they have.

 Winter Olympians are more likely than athletes at the summer games to have asthma, possibly due to training in dry, cold conditions.

 Nearly half of elite cross-country skiers, ice skaters, and hockey players have received a diagnosis of a respiratory condition.